Additional photos of all my work, including work not displayed here, are available in my Costume Gallery.

 Fanny - On the Verge

 Victorian-style trek/safari coat built from the ground up for Theatre Institute at Sage's March 2014 production.
-The two front pockets are real with plenty of storage space for various small props used during the production.
+The front pockets are provide plenty of storage space for various small props used during the production.

-Built from scratch, except for the blouse, for Theatre Institute at Sage's June 2014 production of the play.
+Sally's costume was built from scratch, except for the blouse, for Theatre Institute at Sage's June 2014 production of the play.
 The jumper is blue corduroy and zips up the back.
-I also styled the wig, based on a style from Arda Wigs, into the cute classic curl style that Sally wears.
+I also styled the wig into the cute classic curl style that Sally wears.
 The bow is sewn into the wig to keep it secure during Cat in the Hat antics.
 Though I cannot take full credit, I also partially designed and stitched the costumes for the Cat and Kittens, as well as Thing 1 and Thing 2.

 Two 1940s-inspired dresses

 Designed, draped, and made to be worn by my roommate and I at the Creede Repertory Theatre Cabaret fundraiser 2015.
 Base fabrics are both silk.
 The red dress is overlaid with red chiffon.